Fern-Aerell/Trash/README.md

 Note : I created this program so that I can delete files in Termux, which doesn't have a desktop environment, without deleting them directly.

+WARN : This only support for linux in proot distro or udroid.

 ## The Technology Used Is
 - Shell
 - LunarVim